The Energy Mix

 As energy efficiencies offset population growth the UK uses less energy today than it did in the 1970s, but access to secure and reliable sources of energy remains essential to our day-to-day lives.

-Indeed, the Department of Energy and Climate Change (DECC) predicts that the UK will continue to use about the same amount of energy in 2030 as we do today.
+Indeed, the Department for Business, Energy and Industrial Strategy (BEIS) predicts that the UK will continue to use about the same amount of energy in 2030 as we do today.